 When the student has become familiar with basic music notation, has developed some skill with p, and begun left hand training, the next step is to begin training the R.H. fingers.
 Our procedure will be to introduce the fundamentals of finger movements in sounding the strings and while these are being developed, continue the training of p.

 Perhaps it will be recalled that the reason given for beginning R.H. training with p was because it is easier than beginning with the fingers.
 A brief explanation of why it is easier may make the procedure required for efficiently training the fingers more acceptable and rewarding.
 As the student’s study has thus far shown, the movement of p in sounding a string occurs mainly at the P-B joint while the main function of the muscles controlling the middle and tip joints is for stability and control.
 Thus since our main focus of attention in training p is on movement at the P-B joint, and considering that the basic movement itself does not seem very complex, the primary skill for sounding strings with p can be acquired relatively easily.

-See Video 12—Training of the Thumb
+See Video 12—Training of the Thumb in the Online Media

 In marked contrast with p, effectively sounding a string with a finger demands extremely fine interaction (i.e. coordination) of the muscles controlling all three joints.
 Further, as explained below, a well-executed finger stroke is far more complex than generally recognized.
 Thus the precise movement of a finger in sounding a string demands extremely high levels of skill.
 If such skill is to be satisfactorily attained and especially if it is to be developed efficiently, a special procedure for training the R.H. fingers must be carried out.